 The videos also all come with French subtitles.
 If you’re a beginner, you probably won’t be able to follow everything, but these videos still take you through some fairly basic vocabulary and situations.

-Motivating Video Resources for Continued French Learning
+Motivating YouTube Channels for Continued French Learning

 Well, what now?
-The French learning video resources above should give you more than enough material to get you going.
+The French learning videos above should give you more than enough material to get you going.
 But as you progress, you might need additional encouragement, or reliable ways to hold your interest.
 For a general grab-bag of French learning material and advice, check out the channels below.

 This channel contains a fun mishmash of learning material that touches on aspects of French-language culture.
 The videos here are actually a series of podcasts completely in French that come with transcripts.